 Dr. Nikunj Shah is a highly experienced hepatologist who has clinical expertise in liver biopsy, endoscopy, acute and chronic hepatitis, liver cancer and liver transplantation.
 He cares for patients with end stage liver disease and patients with liver tumors.
 He is involved in multiple clinical trials involving new medications for Hepatitis C and and procedures that can help manage complications of diseases of the liver.

-In addition to the treatment and diagnosis of all causes of liver disease, the Section of Hepatologymakes referrals to the Liver Transplant Program at Rush for patients who may be eligible for liver transplantation.
+Along with the treatment and diagnosis of all causes of liver disease, the Section of Hepatologymakes referrals to the Liver Transplant Program at Rush for patients who may be eligible for liver transplantation.

 Rush University Medical Center - Downtown Hours: